06 May The Best Places to enjoy a Dessert in Paris

 Angelina is a well-known and prestigious Parisian house for tea and pastries that exists since 1903!
 Proust, Coco Chanel and the biggest French fashion designers gathered in the elegant Art-Nouveau designed tearoom of 226 rue de Rivoli!
 They already knew at the time that Angelina was part of the best places to enjoy a dessert in Paris!
 Today, Angelina has several addresses in Paris and in the world.
 All their sweet delicatessen and pastries are delicious and they also serve savory dishes for lunch.

-My favorite on the menu: their best seller dessert is the signature Mont-Blanc: a must!
-And their hot chocolate “L’Africain”is iconic too!
+My favorite on the menu: their best seller dessert is the signature Mont-Blanc: a must-try if you like chestnut!
+And their iconic hot chocolate “L’Africain” is the best hot chocolate in Paris!

 - 226 rue de Rivoli 75001 Paris – Area: Louvre Museum, Tuileries